Coulter Pine Pinus coulteri

 AFTER: The same stand of Coulter Pines as in the photo above after the Basin Complex Fire of June and July 2008.

 This mountain side had one of the larger Coulter Pine stands in the Santa Lucia Range.
-The 2008 fire burned very hot with 100% of the trees burning black.
+The 2008 fire burned very hot with almost 100% of the trees burning black.